Marina Prior: Theatre career

 In 2011, Prior appeared as Mrs Banks in the Australian production of the musical Mary Poppins.
 In 2012, she performed with David Hobson and James Morrison at the Leeuwin Estate Concert Series.

 In 2014, Marina played Grizabella in the world's largest production of Cats (musical) which featured over 800 performers on stage and played at the Brisbane Convention Centre.

 Prior performed in the 2015-2016 Australian production of The Sound of Music as Baroness Schraeder.
 The production began its national tour in Sydney on 13 December 2015 and closed in Perth on 7 October 2016.

 From May 27 to 11 June 2017, Prior played the lead role of Dolly Levi in The Production Company's production of Hello, Dolly!.
 She then joined the Melbourne Theatre Company's production of Hay Fever from 23 September to 1 November 2017, starring as Judith Bliss.
 In December 2017, Prior joined the Melbourne cast of Dream Lover as the dual role of Polly Darin and Mary Douvan.

 In November 2019 Prior was announced to headline as Violet Newstead in the Australian debut production of 9 to 5 The Musical whose premiere engagement - set for Sydney in April 2020 - would in fact, due to COVID-19 pandemic concerns, be delayed for two years, the production premiering with a February to May 2022 engagement at Sydney's Capitol Theatre with subsequent engagements through the summer and autumn at the Lyric Theatre at the Queensland Performing Arts Centre, Melbourne's State Theatre, and the Festival Theatre at the Adelaide Festival Centre.
-Prior then co-starred in the dual role of Miss Andrews and the Bird Woman in the engagement of Mary Poppins which opened January 29 2023 at Melbourne's Her Majesty's Theatre.
+Prior then co-starred in the dual role of Miss Andrews and the Bird Woman in the engagement of Mary Poppins which opened January 29, 2023 at Melbourne's Her Majesty's Theatre.

-In the spring of 2025, she portrayed Madame Thénardier in the Australia performances of the Arena Spectacular World Tour of Les Misérables.
-She's set to reprise the role in the West End for the show’s 40th anniversary.
 Prior also played the lead role of Kimberly in the 2025 Australian production of Kimberly Akimbo.

+In the spring of 2025, she portrayed Madame Thénardier in the Australian performances of the Arena Spectacular World Concert Tour of Les Misérables.
+She reprised the role in London's West End for the show’s 40th anniversary.
+She's set to again perform the role in 2026 at the Royal Albert Hall, and Radio City Music Hall in New York City as a part of the international concert tour.

 Television and recordings

 In the 1990s, Prior recorded three albums accompanied by the Melbourne Symphony Orchestra.
-Leading Lady, Aspects of Andrew Lloyd Webber (which reached received an ARIA nomination) and Somewhere – The Songs of Sondheim and Bernstein.
+Leading Lady, Aspects of Andrew Lloyd Webber (which received an ARIA nomination) and Somewhere – The Songs of Sondheim and Bernstein.

 Prior was a judge on both the 2006 and 2007 Seven Network reality television series It Takes Two.

 In 2012, Prior released her fourth studio album, Both Sides Now, which peaked at number 42.
 This was followed by Encore and Candlelight Christmas in 2013 and a live album in 2014 Marina Prior Live.

 In 2015, Prior starred in the television opera The Divorce.

 In April 2016, Prior released Together with Mark Vincent.
 This has become her first top 5 album on the ARIA Chart.